sinanhotamis/multiple-spring-batch-job/README.md

 # Read Me First

-* snnLab project that is related Spring Batch Job(Chunk oriented File to File) on Local Terminal.
+* snnLab project that is related Spring Batch Job(Chunk oriented File to File, and Database to File) on Local Terminal.
 * Local OS:Ubuntu 20.04.1 LTS , Project Management Tool: Maven , Language Platform: JDK_11
 * Local terminal is integrated embedded H2 database.
+* Primary Datasource -> Embedded H2 (Job Related DB)
+* Secondary Datasource -> What ever you want.
+* Jobs can be operated on HTTP.
+JobOperatorController provides it according to your domain url.
+* Jobs metadata (Execution Context, Step Execution Context, parameters, etc) can be observed on H2 db.
+* Some base model, configuration, controller advice, and dependency management must be extract other project package (such as snnlab-starter-batch)

 # Running on Local Terminal

-* Run SingleF2FJob Application main class.
+* Run MultipleJobApplication  main class.
 * Job is running on embedded Tomcat Server scheduled.
 * The job executions can be operated over LobLauncherController endpoints.
 * Embedded H2 Database can be observed on local machine  http://localhost:8080/h2-console